Brett-Tanner/Journal/2023/Nov_23.md

 - Inquiries

+  - [x] Change setsumeikai form to add involved schools on a separate row
-  - [] On inquiry creation, send an email to the school, parent and HQ
+  - [x] On inquiry creation, send an email to the school, parent and HQ
-    - Only from the API
+    - [x] for setsumeikai inquiries
+    - [x] for general inquiries
+  - [x] Planned school doesn't show in summary anymore
+    - was still using planned school, not school_id
+  - Translations
+    - [] Stuff I have
-  - [] Translations
+    - [] Stuff I need to ask Miki about
   - [] Allow sorting of inquiries/setsumeikais through links that filter by categories etc.

 - General

+  - [x] Send emails on create as well as update
+    - previously creates meant nothing, but now they're important
+  - [x] Add `#manager` convenience method to `School`
+    - `school.managers.first` is awful, but I wanna keep the possibility of multiple SMs open
+  - [x] Allow creation of inquiries without a setsumeikai (general/ 'I')
   - [] In recent invoices, kids who registered then unregistered down to 0 are shown
     - see if we can auto-delete that
     - if not, check the leftover adjustments aren't included in any stats